Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Incredible.

-Because it's supposed to pretend that the sorts of people that go into the judiciary are somehow magically immune to all the propaganda that they'll encounter going through university and all of the institutions that they need to go through so they can get credentials to get into the judiciary in the first place.
+Because if you're supposed to pretend that the sorts of people that go into the judiciary are somehow magically immune to all of the propaganda that they'll encounter going through university and all of the institutions that they need to go through so they can get credentials to get into the judiciary in the first place.

-Like they all go to university, they're subject to the same shit lib atmosphere of the woke universities that everybody else is, but we're supposed to pretend that as soon as they step through the doors of the court that magically that vanishes from their minds.
+But we're supposed to pretend that as soon as they step through, step through the doors of the court, that magically that vanishes from their minds.

 Yeah, I mean, it's horrific.

-A society where the institutions meant to protect people like Prevent, who had been called out numerous times for Ruder Cabana.
+A society where the institutions meant to protect people like Prevent, who had been called out numerous times for a Ruda Cabana.

 Like there are institutions in this country explicitly to prevent people from foreign backgrounds from just murdering people for no reason because they've been turned into ideologues for extreme views.

-And the thing is, well, they've done everything they could to try and incorporate Rate Rudy Kubana as well.
+And the thing is as well, like they'd done everything they could to try and incorporate Ruda Cabana as well.

-Like he had featured in like there was a sports thing, there was a Doctor Who thing.
+Like he'd featured in like there was a sports thing, there was a Doctor Who thing.

-Like, you know, like he had been brought in and they tried to assimilate him.
+Like, you know, like he'd been brought in and they tried to assimilate him.

 Exactly.